-- (1) Amounts shown represent the threshold, target and maximum amounts that could have been earned for fiscal 2014 by each Named Executive Officer under our annual performance-based incentive compensation plan.
-The actual amounts earned by each Named Executive Officer are included in the fiscal 2014 "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table above. - (2) Amounts shown represent the threshold, target and maximum amount that could be earned under the cash component of the FY2014-FY2016 LTPP cycle.
-Upon payout, Mr. Langmead's actual payment will be prorated based on his retirement date effective July 1, 2014. - (3) Amounts shown represent the minimum amounts payable or shares earned if the threshold performance goals are achieved.
-No payments will be made or shares issued for performance below the threshold level. - (4) Amounts represent the threshold, target and maximum amount (in shares) that could be earned under the stock component of the FY2014-FY2016 LTPP cycle.
-Upon payout, Mr. Langmead's actual payment will be prorated based on his retirement date effective July 1, 2014. - (5) Amounts shown include awards of stock options under the 2013 Omnibus Incentive Plan.
-Stock options granted prior to 2014 vest based upon the executive's continued services to McCormick in equal installments over four years.
-Those granted in 2014 will vest ratably over three years (both are subject to certain acceleration provisions, as discussed under "Potential Payments upon Termination or Change in Control" below). - (6) The exercise price of the stock options is equal to the closing price of the common stock on the grant date. - 7) Amounts shown represent the grant date fair value of each equity award granted during fiscal 2014 for each Named Executive Officer. - (8) Amounts shown represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 related to the equity component of the FY2014-FY2016 LTPP cycle based on the target amount payable if the performance conditions are met.
-For a discussion of the assumptions used in determining these values, see Note 11 to our 2014 financial statements. - (9) Amount shown represents the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 of a grant of 35,000 restricted stock units Mr. Swift received on May 28, 2014.
-These units vest 5,000 shares per year on May 28, 2016, 2017 and 2018; and 10,000 shares per year on May 28, 2019 and 2020.
+- (1) Amounts shown represent the threshold, target and maximum amounts that could have been earned for fiscal 2015 by each Named Executive Officer under our annual performance-based incentive compensation plan.
+The actual amounts earned by each Named Executive Officer are included in the fiscal 2015 "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table above. - (2) Amounts shown represent the threshold, target and maximum amount that could be earned under the cash component of the FY2015-FY2017 LTPP cycle. - (3) Amounts shown represent the minimum amounts payable or shares earned if the threshold performance goals are achieved.
+No payments will be made or shares issued for performance below the threshold level. - (4) Amounts represent the threshold, target and maximum amount (in shares) that could be earned under the stock component of the FY2015-FY2017 LTPP cycle. - (5) Amounts shown include awards of stock options under the 2013 Omnibus Incentive Plan.
+Stock options granted in 2015 will vest ratably over three years (subject to certain acceleration provisions, as discussed under "Potential Payments upon Termination or Change in Control" below). - (6) The exercise price of the stock options is equal to the closing price of the common stock on the grant date. - (7) Amounts shown represent the grant date fair value of each equity award granted during fiscal 2015 for each Named Executive Officer.
+For a discussion of the assumptions used in determining these values, see Note 11 to our 2015 financial statements. - (8) Amounts shown represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 related to the equity component of the FY2015-FY2017 LTPP cycle based on the target amount payable if the performance conditions are met.
+For a discussion of the assumptions used in determining these values, see Note 11 to our 2015 financial statements.